mdancho84/mdancho84.github.io/_drafts/ggradar-radar-plots-with-ggplot-in-r.md

 **Why do I bring up RFM Analysis?** Well, it's the perfect thing for a radar chart.

 Here's an example of how a business can use a radar plot for RFM Analysis.
-This hypothetical company sells weightloss supplements.
+This hypothetical company **sells weight loss supplements**.
 What can you see from the radar plot?

 ![](/assets/weighloss_supplement_radar.jpg)